Let’s define what CTA is and how we can improve it and increase conversion using Plerdy.

 To check how effective a CTA is, it’s better to start with the overall statistics of pages:

 The window shows all information about clicks on the main website elements.
-For CTAs in form of a button or banner, it’s necessary to take data from the right column.
+For CTAs in a button or banner, it’s necessary to take data from the right column.
 It’s better to analyze text CTAs, selecting pages with a high click rate.

 The click rate on pages with CTAs depends on: